Accessibility

 Themes and colors

 The app theme determines the colors in an app.
 The six default themes—Default, Dark, Ink, Violet, Vivid, and Organization Shared—have optimized color contrast for each band.
-If you choose custom theme colors, you should ensure they meet contrast and color accessibility requirements.
+If you choose custom theme colors, ensure they meet contrast and color accessibility requirements.

 In the settings of many widgets, such as the Text widget and Chart widget, you can set custom colors that are different from the theme colors.
 Some widgets, such as the Timeline widget, allow you to select foreground and background colors.
-If you use custom colors in your app, you should ensure that the colors meet accessibility standards.
+If you use custom colors in your app, ensure that the colors meet accessibility standards.

 Widgets